derykmakgill/511/_posts/2020-01-25-btc-nodes-high-fees.md

 Eventually, nodes are run only by large businesses, corporations, banks and governments, not because they are the only ones who can afford to run a node, but because they’re the only ones who can afford to make economic decisions on-chain with that node.

+As BTC 'economist' Saifedean Ammous explains,

+> We'd end up with somewhere between 1k to 100k node operators acting as central banks.
+And those are the only people who get to make on-chain (Bitcoin) transactions...everybody else does second layer.

-We have in practice the same result the developers claimed they wanted to avoid, despite our developer theories to the contrary, only the consequences are much worse.
+We have in practice the result the developers claimed they wanted to avoid, despite our developer theories to the contrary.
+We have a small number of people making economic decisions with Bitcoin nodes.